 Medical practitioners generally prescribe drugs to treat or control the seizures that come with the the Lennox-Gastaut syndrome.
 These drugs also improve the psychological condition of the patient, depending on the severity of the condition.
 The prescribed drugs include topiramate, sodium valproate, lamotrigine, and rufinamide.

-Sometimes, doctors may offer surgeries that can reduce the
+Sometimes, doctors may offer surgeries that can reduce the severity and frequency of seizures to prevent drop attacks.
+Unfortunately, it doesn’t influence the seizure source.

 - Unlinking the cerebral hemispheres: Doctors use a surgical method called corpus callosotomy, where the nerves connecting both the hemispheres of the brain are cut.
 This procedure is used to control seizures.11